AimegaelBoudzoumou/plsql-tutorial-oracletutorial.com/1_Getting_Started/6_Constants.md

 constant_name CONSTANT datatype [NOT NULL]  := expression
 ```

+Name     : Such a constant
+CONSTANT : Created with the CONSTANT keyword
+DataType : Is of such a data type
+NOT NULL : Is possibly non-null
+Value    : Must be initialized to such a value"

 ## PL/SQL constant examples
 The following example declares two constants __co_payment_term__ and __co_payment_status__:
 ```sql